jgm/cheapskate/README.markdown

     PROG=myothermarkdown make test

+## Benchmarks

+To run a crude benchmark comparing `cheapskate` to `pandoc`, do `make bench`.
+Set the `BENCHPROGS` environment variable to compare to other implementations.

 ## License

-Copyright &copy; 2012--3 John MacFarlane.
+Copyright &copy; 2012, 2013, 2014 John MacFarlane.

 The library is released under the BSD license; see LICENSE for terms.